 It would seem this way – if you just allow everything, then you’d never do anything about anything.
 You’d lose all motivation to change anything or work towards anything.
 If you just allowed everything to be what it is, worked internally to come to peace and contentment, then nothing would ever get done.
 You would be complacent and unmoved.
 You would allow evil and injustice to reign.
 You would end up homeless, penniless, on the street with a shopping cart.
 Your life, and the world at large, would go quickly down the drain…

 I’ve taken this practice to the extreme over the last few years as part of my spiritual discipline.
 And what happens over time is that you come to a place of emotional equanimity about everything.
 You don’t have many emotional responses to things the way you did before.
 You are, in essence, undoing the source of your emotional triggers.
-And what you reach is a sort of peaceful, consistent state of contentment without any effort.
-(You’re not repressing or denying any emotional responses – you actually don’t have them.).
-What grows within you though is courage, emotional fortitude, and a sense of your own integrity and self-respect.
+And what you reach is a sort of peaceful, consistent state of contentment, without needing to apply any further effort.
+(You’re not repressing or denying any emotional responses – you actually cease having them.).
+What grows within you at the same time though is courage, emotional fortitude, and a sense of your own integrity and self-respect.
 The practice challenges and dissolves the egoic overlays, while strengthening the authentic self within.
 What results is a calmer emotional body, resting on strength of character.